Skip to content

 What is Kpler and what do they track?

-Kpler is a commodity shipping analytics firm that tracks real-time vessel movements using AIS transponder data and satellite imagery.
-It is widely cited by energy markets and investment Banks for independent assessments of global maritime trade flows.
+Kpler is a commodity shipping analytics firm that tracks real-time vessel movements using AIS transponder data combined with satellite imagery.
+Energy markets and investment banks cite it for independent assessments of global maritime trade flows.

-How many tankers went through the Strait of Hormuz after the Iran ceasefire?
+How many tankers went through the Strait of Hormuz after the ceasefire?

 Background